Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Metabolism: Dogs can metabolize ASA relatively slowly, but are less sensitive than cats.

 - ToxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. dose: 25–50 mg/kg with chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. administration; acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
-Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. from approx. 200 mg/kg
+Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. from about 200 mg/kg

 Cat: